yohannweber/messages_n_log/README.md

 li_messages->get( IMPORTING messages = lt_messages ).
 ```

+## The log messages manager class
-2. a log messages manager, which helps create/save/display messages from LIF_MESSAGES using BAL_LOG
+It helps create/save/display messages from LIF_MESSAGES using BAL_LOG

+## The log messages displayer class
-3. a log messages displayer, which helps create/display messages from LIF_MESSAGES using BAL_LOG
+It helps create/display messages from LIF_MESSAGES using BAL_LOG

 # Installation
 Create 2 includes by copy of MESSAGE_DEF and MESSAGE_IMP files.